Microplastics 101:

 • surfactant layers on the particle surface (total surface area: 57 m² in 1g of 100 nm spheres)

-• antimicrobial preservatives
+• cytotoxic preservatives

 These components can: